 -

-Corporation tax -
+Corporation tax on a FIC

 Profits earned within the FIC are subject to corporation tax, which is presently 19 per cent.
 However, it is worth noting that this percentage will climb to 25% on 1 April 2023.
 Additionally, where the FIC invests in equity, there may be no tax because dividend distributions are often tax-free from company to company.
-This can dramatically boost the return on investment.This rate will be applicable to companies with annual profits of more than £250,000.
+This can dramatically boost the return on investment.
+This rate will be applicable to companies with annual profits of more than £250,000.
 A small profits rate of 19 percent will be implemented to protect businesses with yearly profits of less than £50,000 from the main rate adjustment.
-Where a company's profits fall between the upper and lower limits, marginal relief provisions apply to close the difference between the two rates.
-The small profit rate, on the other hand, will not apply to close investment holding companies, which by definition includes a large number of family investment companies.
+Where a company’s profits fall between the upper and lower limits, marginal relief provisions apply to close the difference between the two rates.
+The small profit rate, on the other hand, will not apply to closed investment holding companies, which by definition includes a large number of family investment companies.
+Additionally, profits generated by your investments will be taxed at the reduced corporation rate rather than the higher individual income tax rate. -

-Capital gains tax -
+Capital gains tax and FICs

 Capital gains realised by a business are subject to corporation tax at a rate of 19 percent.
-At the moment, this is less than the individuals existing main rate of capital gains tax (CGT) of 20%.
-Additionally, for assets acquired prior to 1 January 2018, you will be provided with an indexation allowance to offset the tax liability on the gain.When shares in a subsidiary firm are disposed of, the gain can be exempt by the availability of the substantial shareholdings exemption.
+At the moment, this is less than the individual’s existing main rate of capital gains tax (CGT) of 20%.
+Additionally, for assets acquired prior to 1 January 2018, you will be provided with an indexation allowance to offset the tax liability on the gain.
+When shares in a subsidiary firm are disposed of, the gain can be exempt by the availability of the substantial shareholdings exemption.
 Conditions will apply in detail, but the FIC must generally own at least 10% of the company being disposed of, which must be a trading company.
-Until 1 April 2023, proceeds from the sale of investments can be reinvested in the company at a lower tax rate than an individual if he reinvested the proceeds from the sale of investments held in his own name.
-Not the case with the majority of FIC’s when the corporate tax rate will be increased from 19% to 25% on 1 April 2023.
+Until 1 April 2023, proceeds from the sale of investments can be reinvested in the company at a lower tax rate than an individual if he reinvested the proceeds from the sale of investments held in his own name. -

 Cash transfers to a family investment company are not subject to the initial charge of 20% inheritance tax.
 If the amount transferred to FIC exceeds the available nil rate of £325,000, the initial inheritance tax charge of 20% is waived off.
 This makes an FIC an attractive alternative for individuals who wish to transfer funds to their children above £325,000 while retaining control of that money. -

-Dividend tax -
+Dividend tax on FICs

 Family investment companies will not pay tax on received dividends, which means that it is well suited to holding share portfolios as the entire amount of dividend income received can be reinvested or used to repay any loans.

 In April 2019, in response to concerns about a lack of knowledge about how FIC’s are utilised, HMRC established a FIC section to conduct risk assessments on them.
 However, HMRC revealed in May 2021 that the unit had been abolished.
 It discovered no evidence indicating a link between people who build a FIC structure and non-compliant behaviours.
-Additionally, study concluded that people who used FIC’s were no more likely to engage in tax evasion.
+Additionally, the study concluded that people who used FIC’s were no more likely to engage in tax evasion.

 It was recognised that a FIC was a planning approach whose principal objective was the transfer of wealth to generations and the mitigation of IHT.